RFK Racing in the NASCAR Cup Series: Car No. 99 history

 The No. 99 car first raced at the 1996 Daytona 500, with Jeff Burton driving and Exide Batteries as the sponsor.
 The car finished 5th in that race.
 After missing the first Atlanta race, Burton won a pole at Michigan and finished 13th in the points standings.
-Burton won the first three races of his career in 1997, (including the inaugural Cup race at Texas Motor Speedway) and ended the season fourth in the points.
+Burton won the first three races of his career in 1997, (including the inaugural Cup race at Texas) and ended the season fourth in the points.
 In 1998, Burton enjoyed another successful season, winning 2 races, mounting 23 top ten finishes, and finishing fifth in the championship points standings.
 The team led the points standings part of 1999, but lost the top spot after performing poorly at Richmond.
 The team again finished 5th in points, with six wins and—like the previous year–23 top tens.
 Late in 2000, Exide ceased their sponsorship, and Citgo joined with new financial backing.
 The car finished a team-high third in the points standings with four wins (one of which was at New Hampshire in September where NASCAR used restrictor plates following the deaths of Adam Petty and Kenny Irwin earlier that year), 22 top tens, and one pole.
 Burton won 2 races in 2001, at Charlotte and Phoenix, but fell back to 10th in the points with 16 top tens.
 The No. 99 would not win another race with Burton behind the wheel, as he managed back-to-back 12th-place points standings finishes in 2002 and 2003.
 After 2003, Citgo left the team.

 Carl Edwards at Texas in 2007.